stickies-v/kernel-workshop/python/README.md

 # Python Workshop

-`libbitcoinkernel` exposes a C API.
+`bitcoinkernel` exposes a C API.
 It mostly operates on pointers (which usually, but not always) are managed by the user.
 This combined with the fact that C does not have classes makes the API quite different from how one would organize a Python API.

 Wrapper libraries (such as [`py-bitcoinkernel`](https://github.com/stickies-v/py-bitcoinkernel)) hide this "awkwardness" and expose a much more concise, Pythonic interface.
-To give maximum insight into the `libbitcoinkernel` API, we will use the raw API in this workshop, while also offering a [`wrapped/`](./src/wrapped/) version using the `py-bitcoinkernel` library to highlight the difference.
+To give maximum insight into the `bitcoinkernel` API, we will use the raw API in this workshop, while also offering a [`wrapped/`](./src/wrapped/) version using the `py-bitcoinkernel` library to highlight the difference.
 The `wrapped` version can be used as a